 Social media: Technology or People?

 It’s always been about people.
 The technology just makes it happen.
-It has proven to be the best evolution in the tech industry.
+It has proven to be the best evolution in the tech industry to increase productivity level of any businesses.

 How frequently do you encounter business owners leveraging social media to market their business?
 In your opinion, how effective is social media at building a brand?